-If your child starts after the headcount date, they can make a late claim for them if they have not received the funded entitlement hours at any other Essex Childcare Provider during the term.
+If your child starts after the headcount date, they can make a late claim for your child if they have not received the funded entitlement hours at any other Essex Childcare Provider during the term.

-All childcare providers are paid a set hourly rate for 2-year-old funding and a set hourly rate for 3- and 4-year-old funding.
+All childcare providers are paid a set hourly rate for each of the entitlements.
 Rates are not published as there is no monetary value to parents as the funded hours should be free at point of delivery.

-Providers might also get an extra 10p, 20p or 30p per hour for children that live in an area that has low-cost housing.
+Providers might also get an extra 10p, 20p or 30p per hour for 3- & 4-year-old children that live in an area that has low-cost housing.